Healthcare reform debate in the United States: Cost debate

+Public opinion on prescription drug prices

+In the March 2026 KFF Health Tracking Poll, for example, more than half of respondents reported being worried “a great deal” about how they would pay for needed prescription drugs, and most supported allowing the government to negotiate lower prices with drug companies (KFF Health Tracking Poll, Question 8).
+Consistent attention to this issue over time underscores that it is not simply a one-time political issue.

+Public opinion can also matter because, at times, elected officials think about issues that matter deeply to voters.
+When huge numbers of Americans experience the burden of high healthcare costs, they expect elected officials to do something about the problem when they hit it.
+By continuing to cover the high cost of prescription drugs in the latest round of survey questions on healthcare affordability, NHPC projects Americans’ continued strong concern about this issue, which they perceive to need policy action.

 Quality of care

 There is significant debate regarding the quality of the U.S. healthcare system relative to those of other countries.
 Physicians for a National Health Program, a political advocacy group, has claimed that a free market solution to healthcare provides a lower quality of care, with higher mortality rates, than publicly funded systems.
 The quality of health maintenance organizations and managed care have also been criticized by this same group.

 According to a 2015 report from The Commonwealth Fund, although the United States pays almost twice as much per capita towards healthcare as other wealthy countries with universal healthcare, patient outcomes are poorer.
 The United States has the lowest life expectancy overall and the infant mortality rate is the highest and in some cases twice as high when compared with other Organisation for Economic Co-operation and Development (OECD) countries.
 Also highlighted in this report is data that shows that although Americans have one of the lowest percentages of daily smokers, they have the highest mortality rate for heart disease, a significantly higher obesity rate and more amputations due to diabetes.
 Other health related issues highlighted were that Americans over the age of 65 have a higher percentage of the population with two or more chronic conditions and the lowest percentage of that age group living.

 According to a 2000 study of the World Health Organization (WHO), publicly funded systems of industrial nations spend less on healthcare, both as a percentage of their GDP and per capita, and enjoy superior population-based health care outcomes.
 However, conservative commentator David Gratzer and the Cato Institute, a libertarian think tank, have both criticized the WHO's comparison method for being biased; the WHO study marked down countries for having private or fee-paying health treatment and rated countries by comparison to their expected healthcare performance, rather than objectively comparing quality of care.